CaseyJamess/Eco-Breathe/README.md

-# EcoBreathe - Real Time Air Quality Monitoring! 🌎💨🏃
+# EcoBreathe - Real Time Air Quality Monitoring! 🌎

 Welcome to EcoBreathe!

 This repo is the front-end of a full-stack web application designed for the health-conscious and environmentally aware.

-Leveraging real-time air quality data from across the globe, our application aids users in determining the ideal times to engage in outdoor activities, ensuring that you're breathing only the best whilst getting fit.
+Leveraging real-time air quality data from across the globe, EcoBreathe aids users in determining the ideal times to engage in outdoor activities, ensuring that you're breathing only the best whilst getting fit.

 ## Overview 🌐

 The deteriorating quality of air in various parts of the world has raised genuine health concerns.
-Air Active seeks to empower individuals with actionable insights about air quality, enabling them to plan their outdoor workouts and activities at times when the air is at its best.
+EcoBreathe seeks to empower individuals with actionable insights about air quality, a

 ## Latest Release

-Version 0.2.1 - 18/01/24
+Version 0.2.3 - 20/01/24

 Author: Casey Jamess

 ### Working On

-- Implementing dynamic display of Air Quality Data on the screen
+- UI/UX updates,

 ### Additions